JLoetzsch/Ultrasonic-level-sensor/README.md

 ## Ultrasonic-level-sensor

-This code is for an Arduino based ultrasonic level sensor, which can used to determin the level of water in a river.
-It's a part of a master thesis from Technische Universität Dresden.
+This code is for an Arduino based ultrasonic level sensor, which can used to determin the level of water.
 ## Code
 ```
 //sketch for low-budget-sensor (02.09.2020)